-The NCSA college division is accredited by the Southern Association of Colleges and Schools and is one of the 16 constituent campuses of the University of North Carolina system.
+The NCSA college division is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and is one of the 16 constituent campuses of the University of North Carolina system.
 The undergraduate curriculum includes majors in dance, design and production, drama, filmmaking, and music.
 Students in these majors may enroll in a program that leads to a bachelor's degree or a college Arts Diploma.
 In addition, applicants for the undergraduate division must submit official proof of high school graduation or a General Equivalency Diploma (GED).